lmarza/DRL-for-Pick-and-Place-Task-subtasks/README.md

 ![Demo](images/paperVideo.gif)

 ## Abstract
 Deep Reinforcement Learning (DRL) is emerging as a promising approach to generate adaptive behaviors for robotic platforms.
 However, a major drawback of using DRL is the data-hungry training regime that requires millions of trial and error attempts, which is impractical when running experiments on robotic systems.
-To address this issue, we propose a multi-subtask reinforcement learning method where complex tasks are decomposed manually into low-level subtasks by leveraging human domain knowledge.
-These subtasks can be parametrized as expert networks and learned via existing DRL methods.
-Trained subtasks can then be composed with a high-level choreographer.
-As a testbed, we use a pick and place robotic simulator to demonstrate our methodology, and show that our method outperforms an imitation learning-based method and reaches a high success rate compared to an end to-end learning approach.
-Moreover, we transfer the learned behavior in a different robotic environment that allows us to exploit sim-to-real transfer and demonstrate the trajectories in a real robotic system.
+To address this issue, we propose a multi-subtask reinforcement learning methodology where complex pick and place tasks can be decomposed into low-level subtasks.
+These subtasks are parametrized as expert networks and learned via DRL methods.
+Trained subtasks can then be composed with a high-level choreographer to accomplish the original task.
+As a testbed, we use a pick and place robotic simulator to demonstrate our methodology and show that our method outperforms a benchmark methodology based on learning from demonstrations.
+We transfer the learned policy to the real robotic system and demonstrate robust grasping using various geometric-shaped objects.

 ## Implementation details